rvitorgomes/tripadvisor-crawler/README.md

 $ conda create -n crawler
 $ activate crawler

+4. Para linux
+$ source activate crawler

 5. Install the packages
 $ conda install scrapy
-$ conda install -c conda-forge selenium

 6. Check if you have the latest WebDriver for Firefox (geckodriver.exe) inside the project root, otherwise you can download from https://github.com/mozilla/geckodriver/releases